runwayml/learn/docs/tutorials/tutorial_im2txt.md

 ### Step 4

 Once the model has been installed we are ready to select the input and output for the model.
 For the input, that is the folder of images that we want to caption.
-First, select "File" from the Input Type dropdown.
+First, select **File** from the Input Type dropdown.

 ![step 4](assets/images/tutorials/tutorial_im2txt/6_select_file_input.png)

 ### Step 5

-Click "Import" and find the folder that you want to caption from your local filesystem.
+Click **Import** and find the folder that you want to caption from your local filesystem.

 ![step 5](assets/images/tutorials/tutorial_im2txt/7_click_import.png)
 ![select folder](assets/images/tutorials/tutorial_im2txt/8_select_folder.png)